Durham, North Carolina: Transportation

+Freeways and primary routes

 Most travel in Durham is by private motor vehicle on its network of public streets and highways.
 Important arteries for traffic include NC 147, which connects Duke University, downtown, and Research Triangle Park, U.S. 15-501 between Durham and Chapel Hill, I-85, connecting Durham to Virginia and western North Carolina cities, and I-40 running across southern Durham County between the Research Triangle Park and Chapel Hill.
 The I-40 corridor has been the main site of commercial and residential development in Durham since its opening in the early 1990s.
 Over 95% of commuters use a car to get to work, with 14% of those people in carpools.

+Bicycling

 Durham maintains an extensive network of bicycle routes and trails and has been recognized with a Bicycle Friendly Community Award.
 The American Tobacco Trail begins in downtown and continues south through Research Triangle Park and ends in Wake County.
 The city is also considering furthering the progress on the Triangle Greenway System.

+Air

-Air travel is serviced by Raleigh-Durham International Airport, 12 miles southeast of Durham, which enplanes about 4.5 million passengers per year.
+Air travel is provided by Raleigh–Durham International Airport, 12 miles southeast of Durham, which enplanes about 4.5 million passengers per year.
 Frequent service (five flights a day or more) is available to Boston, Charlotte, Philadelphia, New York LaGuardia, New York Kennedy, Newark, Washington Reagan, Washington Dulles, Chicago O'Hare, Dallas, Houston, and Atlanta, GA.
 Non-stop daily service is provided to approximately 30 destinations in the United States and daily international service is also available to London Heathrow, Toronto-Pearson and Paris Charles de Gaulle.

+Intercity rail

-Amtrak operates a daily train between Charlotte and New York City (the Carolinian) which stops in downtown Durham.
-The State of North Carolina, in cooperation with Amtrak, operates three additional daily trains between Raleigh and Charlotte which also stop in Durham.
+Amtrak operates the daily Carolinian train between Charlotte and New York City, which stops in downtown Durham.
+The State of North Carolina, in cooperation with Amtrak, operates four additional daily Piedmont trains between Raleigh and Charlotte which also stop in Durham.
 A new Amtrak station was built in 2011 in a former tobacco warehouse.
 Some of the downtown streets cross the tracks at grade level, while other intersections have grade separation.
-One downtown railroad underpass has attracted national media coverage, because it provides only 11 feet-8 inches of clearance, and has damaged the roofs of many trucks.
-As of October 26, 2019, the underpass was closed down to both automotive and train traffic in preparation for raising it to 12 feet and 4 inches, so as to provide clearance underneath to reduce large vehicle damage.
+One downtown railroad underpass has attracted national media coverage because it provided only 11 feet 8 inches of clearance, damaging the roofs of many trucks.
+On October 26, 2019, the underpass was temporarily closed to both automotive and train traffic so that the track could be raised to improve the railway grade in that location and increase the clearance underneath to 12 feet 4 inches.
+Nonetheless, a few accidents still occur.

-National bus service is provided by Greyhound and Megabus at the Durham Transit Station in downtown Durham, which opened in 2009.
-GoDurham provides municipal bus service.